You will be given six 10 mg tablets to take as your first dose. After this, take one tablet daily.

 - If you have a condition which causes bleeding, such as a recent wound or a stomach ulcer.

-- If you have ever had an allergic reaction to a medicine, particularly if you have had a bad reaction to any other antiplatelet medicine.
+- If you have ever had an allergic reaction to a medicine, particularly if you have had a bad reaction to any other antiplatelet medicine (for example, clopidogrel).

 How to take prasugrel tablets

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about prasugrel and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about prasugrel, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take the tablets exactly as your doctor tells you to.
-On the first day of treatment, you will be given six tablets (60 mg) to take so that you get sufficient medicine into your bloodstream to begin with.
+On the first day of treatment, you will be given six 10 mg tablets (60 mg) to take so that you get sufficient medicine into your bloodstream to begin with.
 After this, you will be prescribed one tablet to take each day.
-For most people, the tablets will contain 10 mg prasugrel.
+For most people, the tablets will contain 10 mg prasugrel, although depending upon your body weight you could be prescribed the lower 5 mg strength tablet.

 - Swallow the tablets with a drink of water - do not crush or chew the tablets as you swallow.
-You can take prasugrel tablets before or after meals.
+You can take prasugrel tablets either with or without food.

 - Try to take your doses around the same time of day, each day.
-This will help you to remember to take them.
+This will help you to remember to take prasugrel regularly.

 Getting the most from your treatment

 - If you buy any medicines, check with a pharmacist that they are suitable for you to take with prasugrel tablets.
-Some medicines, called non-steroidal anti-inflammatory drugs (NSAIDs), may increase the risk of bleeding, so check with a pharmacist before you buy any painkillers.
+Some medicines, called non-steroidal anti-inflammatory drugs (NSAIDs), can increase the risk of bleeding, so check with a pharmacist before you buy any painkillers.
 Also, do not take any preparations containing aspirin that have not been prescribed for you by your doctor.
-Several medicines for pain relief and cold relief that can be bought at retail outlets contain aspirin, so check the label carefully before you buy.
+Several medicines for pain relief and cold relief that can be bought at retail outlets contain aspirin or ibuprofen - you should not take these, so check the label carefully before you buy.

-- If you are having an operation or dental treatment, tell the person carrying out the treatment that you are taking prasugrel.
-This is because any bleeding may take longer than normal to stop.
+- If you are due to have an operation, before the treatment is due, tell the person carrying out the treatment that you are taking prasugrel.
+This is because any bleeding may take longer than normal to stop so your treatment may need to be interrupted for a short while before the operation.
+You should also let your dentist know that you are taking prasugrel before you receive any dental treatment.

 Can prasugrel tablets cause problems?